Can Crocs Inc. (CROX) Remain Competitive?

 Is It Worth Investing in Crocs Inc. (NASDAQ :CROX) Right Now?

-Crocs Inc. (NASDAQ:CROX) scored a price-to-earnings ratio above its average ratio, recording 24.67 x from its present earnings ratio.
+Crocs Inc. (NASDAQ:CROX) scored a price-to-earnings ratio above its average ratio, recording 26.97 x from its present earnings ratio.
 Plus, the 36-month beta value for CROX is at 1.90.
+Opinions of the stock are interesting as 6 analysts out of 10 who provided ratings for Crocs Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 3 rated it as “hold,” and 0 as “sell.”

+The average price from analysts is $63.11, which is $3.17 above the current price.
 CROX currently public float of 65.82M and currently shorts hold a 2.88% ratio of that float.
-Today, the average trading volume of CROX was 1.33M shares.
+Today, the average trading volume of CROX was 1.29M shares.

 CROX’s Market Performance